A private document-preparation service — not a government agency, not a law firm, and not legal advice.

 Payment is handled by Stripe

 If you buy the packet, the card form belongs to Stripe — the payment processor used by Amazon and Google.
+Checkout and your card statement will show Dixon Development, LLC, the Ann Arbor, Michigan company behind MedicaidChecklist.
 We never see or store your card number, and every purchase has a 30-day money-back guarantee.

 A real person answers for this